-- Facilitator explains the composting process and why measuring temperature is important to ensure that compost is food safe (some concepts may be review if learners have completed the soil health module) - Facilitator introduces the probe thermometer to participants - Ask if anyone has used this kind of thermometer before - Some participants may have used a smaller, yet similar type of thermometer for food preparation - Facilitator models the basic procedure for using a probe thermometer to measure and record compost pile temperatures: - Inserting probe deep into the pile - Leave in place long enough for temperature reading to stabilize - Record the temperature reading in the compost production record - Move the probe to a new location in the pile and repeat until four temperature readings have been taken and recorded - Each participant is given the opportunity to use the probe thermometer to measure compost temperature.
+- Facilitator explains the composting process and why measuring temperature is important to ensure that compost is food safe (some concepts may be review if participants have completed the soil health module). - Facilitator introduces the probe thermometer to participants and asks if anyone has used a similar kind of thermometer before.
+It's possible that some participants may have used a smaller version for food preparation. - Facilitator models the basic procedure for using a probe thermometer to measure and record compost pile temperatures: - Insert probe deep into the pile. - Leave in place long enough for temperature reading to stabilize. - Record the temperature reading in the compost production record. - Move the probe to a new location in the pile and repeat until four temperature readings have been taken and recorded. - Each participant is given the opportunity to use the probe thermometer to measure compost temperature.